nvkelso/carto-css-map-styling/README.md

 1. CSS-like map design language.
 Syntax extends the foundation laid by [Cascadenik](https://github.com/mapnik/Cascadenik/wiki/Dictionary) and [Carto](http://mapbox.com/carto/) ([overview](https://github.com/mapbox/carto)) and the power of Less.js.
 [GeoServer](http://docs.geoserver.org/stable/en/user/community/css/index.html) is also joining the mix.
 2. Better support for reference-style maps by formalizing the use of @variables for color swatches, and mixins for graphic styles and text character styles.
 3. ~~¿Add support for thematic data cartography with data statistics like MIN, MAX, MEAN and use of those keywords in high-level filters that are under a dozen lines of code?
-Allow for both loose and hard connections between data and symbology.~~ [GeoServer has 3 great simple functions for much of this now in SLD](http://blog.opengeo.org/2012/08/02/thematic-map-creation-with-sld-is-now-much-easier/) - [Direct link to reference docs](http://docs.geoserver.org/latest/en/user/filter/function_reference.html#transformation-functions)
+Allow for both loose and hard connections between data and symbology.~~ [1.
+GeoServer has 3 great simple functions for much of this now in SLD](http://blog.opengeo.org/2012/08/02/thematic-map-creation-with-sld-is-now-much-easier/) ---- [2.
+Direct link to reference docs](http://docs.geoserver.org/latest/en/user/filter/function_reference.html#transformation-functions)

 #Result should be: